-Step Two: Proceed to the ROP Application Process
+" Step Two: Proceed to the Butte County ROP Application Process

-- 1. Locate a program application from the CTE-ROP Adult Programs webpage at cte.bcoe.org/ - 2.
-Complete and submit the application as directed by the stated deadline - Applications are reviewed by a screening committee and candidates are selected for an orientation and/or interview - All applicants receive notification letters that either invite them to an orientation and/or interview or informs them that they were not selected - Candidates (selected applicants) receive written notification containing fee, schedule and other pertinent information - Candidates not selected receive written notification
+- 1. Locate a program application from the Butte County CTE web page at https://cte.bcoe.org/. - 2.
+Applications must be completed online and submitted by the stated deadline. - 3.
+Applications are then reviewed by a screening committee. - 4.
+All applicants receive a notification email either (1) to invite the prospective student to an orientation and/ or interview OR (2) to inform them that they were not selected.
+Selected applicants also receive details containing fees, program schedules, vaccination and other pertinent information.

-Master Promissory Note (MPN)
+MASTER PROMISSORY NOTE (MPN)